Manage HDInsight clusters by using the Apache Ambari Web UI

 SSH tunnel (proxy)

-While Ambari for your cluster is accessible directly over the Internet, some links from the Ambari Web UI (such as to the JobTracker) are not exposed on the internet.
+While Ambari for your cluster is accessible directly over the Internet, some links from the Ambari Web UI (such as to the JobTracker) aren't exposed on the internet.
 To access these services, you must create an SSH tunnel.
 For more information, see Use SSH Tunneling with HDInsight.

 Ambari Web UI